bostontrader/crypto-docker/README.md

 # Introduction

-The purpose of **crypto-docker** is to provide a general tool-kit for obtaining the various elements of software for a handful of selected crypto coins.
-This is done primarily by creating appropriate docker images.
-The newest images can be built very compactly by using Alpine Linux.
+The purpose of **crypto-docker** is to provide a means of obtaining the various elements of software required by a handful of select crypto coins.
+This is done primarily by creating suitable docker images.
+Some of these images can be built very compactly by using Alpine Linux.

 # Example Use Cases

-As a general tool-kit, **crypto-docker** will give you a great deal of flexibility in deciding what software to build and how to use it.
-The following examples are illustrative, not exhaustive:

-Using **crypto-docker** you will be able to:
+Each supported coin has one or more Dockerfiles that can be used to create a variety of different kinds of images.
+For example, depending upon which coin you're working with, you may be able to:

 1. Build a docker image with binaries that are optimized by the compiler but devoid of debugging information.
 Said images are relatively small.